UBC Advanced Research Computing

 - Research focusing on optimization of healthcare delivery in the community;

-- Applicant is a UBC faculty member; and
+- The applicant is a UBC faculty member; and

 - There is a need for high-performance computing.

-Researchers looking for access to UBC ARC Sockeye, an on-premise HPC platform or access to public cloud computing resources and credits are encouraged to submit a request through the ARC website.
-The Cloud Research Specialist (Jeff.email@example.com) can assist with meeting privacy and security compliance requirements using public cloud services.
+Researchers looking for access to UBC ARC Sockeye, an on-premise HPC platform or access to public cloud computing resources and credits are encouraged to submit a request here.
+The ARC team can also assist with meeting privacy and security compliance requirements using public cloud services

 UBC ARC Chinook is a new object storage platform, available to UBC researchers by application.
 With an initial 5 PB of storage, Chinook is an integral part of UBC’s efforts to significantly increase storage capacity to meet the immediate needs of UBC researchers and supplement the storage resources available through the national platforms.